ULTIMATE FLEXIBILITY IN AGRICULTURAL EDUCATION

 You can choose any eight modules from those available, as long as the combination makes sense and is approved by the school's academic staff.

-To enrol in a self designed advanced certificate, you must first determine at the subjects you will take.
+To enrol in a self-designed advanced certificate, you will need to consider which modules you wish to take.
 This is usually done by contacting the school and discussing this with an academic staff member (by email or phone).
 Choose any combination of agriculture modules.
-You may even include one or two modules from outside of our agriculture list provided that they are relevant to the broad area of study, or can be readily justified as relevant to your particular situation.
+You may even include one or two modules from outside of our agriculture list provided that they are relevant to the broader area of your study or can be readily justified as relevant to your particular situation.

 Once your subjects have been determined and approved, you will be issued with a unique Course Code.
 Supply this code, the course title and the name of the tutor (or staff member) who approved the course when you enrol.